The Sepoy Mutiny: When India rose up against the British East India Company

 Siege of Lucknow

-The sepoys had seized control of Avadh after expelling its Nawab Wajid Ali Shah from the kingdom during early June 1857.
+These additional troops had seized control of Avadh after expelling its Nawab Wajid Ali Shah from the kingdom during early June 1857.

-They had then proclaimed Nana Sahib as Peshwa, the ruler of Avadh.
+Then they had then proclaimed Nana Sahib as Peshwa, the ruler of Avadh.

-During late June and early July 1857, a column sent to relieve Lucknow was defeated at the Battle of Chinhat.
+During late June and early July 1857, a British column sent to relieve Lucknow was defeated at the Battle of Chinhat.

 Another relief force was subsequently sent, which was also defeated in the First Battle of Lucknow on 30 July 1857.